Empirical Prompt Engineering for Construct Identification with Large Language Models: Case Study Experiments and Data

 \subsection{Low Complexity – Emotion Identification}

-We generate a low-inference task by drawing on a dataset created by \cite{demszky2020} of Reddit posts labelled with the emotions they express.
-The original dataset includes over 58,000 Reddit posts, labelled with 26 emotions by 3-5 labelers each (described as native English speakers from India).
-Inter-rater reliability in that dataset ranges from a Cohen’s Kappa of 0.144 (for nervousness) to 0.749 (for gratitude).
-For the purposes of this study, we focus on the emotion with the highest inter-rater reliability – gratitude – as this high reliability suggests a low-complexity task.
-We also limit our analysis to a random sample of 600 texts (a size which is more reflective of psychological studies), 300 of which were labelled as expressing gratitude (defined by \cite{demszky2020} as “a feeling of thankfulness and appreciation,” pg.
+We generate a low-inference task by drawing on a dataset of Reddit posts labeled with the emotions they express (\cite{demszky_goemotions_2020}).
+The original dataset includes over 58,000 Reddit posts, labeled with 26 emotions by 3-5 annotators each (described as native English speakers from India).
+Interrater reliability in that dataset ranges from a Cohen’s Kappa of 0.144 (for nervousness) to 0.749 (for gratitude).
+For the purposes of this study, we focus on the emotion with the highest interrater reliability – gratitude – and limit our analysis to a stratified random sample of 800 texts (a sample size comparable to the other case studies), half labeled as expressing gratitude.
+Gratitude is defined by the dataset creators as “a feeling of thankfulness and appreciation” (\cite{demszky_goemotions_2020}, p.
 12).